knight42/kt/README.md

 # 0. Features

-* Tails all containers in a pod by default.
+* Tail all containers in a pod by default.
-* Automatically tails new pods, discard deleted pods and retries if pod switches to running phase from pending phase.
+* Automatically tail new pods, discard deleted pods and retry if the pod switches to running phase from pending phase.
 * Recover from containers restart.
 * Auto completion.